-From 1 April 2018, the Group assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost.
+The Group assesses on a forward looking basis the expected credit losses associated with its financial assets carried at amortised cost.
 The impairment methodology applied depends on whether there has been a significant increase in credit risk.

 For trade receivables, the Group applies the simplified approach permitted by HKFRS 9, which requires expected lifetime losses to be recognised from initial recognition of the receivables, see Note 3.1(a) for further details.